lawrencioqt/BalbuenaJeffLawrenceCS3101_WSTactivities/README.md

 * **CSS**: For styling and layout design.
 * **JavaScript**: For interactivity and dynamic behavior.

-## 📅 Class Schedule: Laboratory Activity 1 - Tables
+## 📅 Class Schedule: Laboratory Activity 1

 **Description:**
 - A neatly organized **Class Schedule** for the semester.